 I attended Southern Illinois University at Carbondale where I received my undergraduate degree in Psychology and had a minor in Criminal Justice.
 Three years later, I received my Juris Doctor from the University of Illinois at Urbana-Champaign.
 I began my legal career as a Deputy Prosecuting Attorney and throughout the approximately twenty-six (26) years since, I have subsequently held various positions including federal government agency counsel, Special Assistant United States Attorney, criminal defense attorney and solo practitioner.
 Additionally, I am a registered mediator for civil and domestic relations matters.

 When I am not on the bench presiding over Domestic Relations and Protective Order cases, or handling my own cases as an attorney or mediator, I enjoy playing golf, watching football and spending time with my loved ones, as well as traveling with my husband and chasing after my fur baby, Ivy Pearl.

 I humbly ask for your support in my campaign and most importantly, your VOTE!!

 ON THE BENCH

-As a Judicial Officer and judge presiding over Domestic Violence and Temporary Protective Order matters each day, I aim to preserve civility and respect within the courtroom to the greatest extent possible.
+As I preside over Domestic Violence and Temporary Protective Order matters each day, I aim to preserve civility and respect within the courtroom to the greatest extent possible.
 Particularly where there is a substantial risk of harm to a vulnerable litigant or child.

 Over the past four years, I have presided over thousands of domestic relations cases that involve issues of a highly sensitive nature and parties at some of the lowest points in their lives.
 On a daily basis, I am tasked with weighing the evidence presented to me, applying the proper statute and/or legal standard and making decisions that I am well aware will have an impact that goes well beyond the lives of the parties standing in front of me.